310mc/https-310mc.github.io-tl/source/_posts/school_festival_4/second_half.md

 {% endbubble %}

 {% bubble Kanata %}
-Yes~ I am going to give you one as a present, so please choose a flavor~♪
+yes~ i am going to give you one as a present, so please choose a flavor~♪
 {% endbubble %}

 {% bubble Sora %}